Local Food & Flavours

 More Caymanian Food and Flavours

 Coconut Milk: As the name implies, this is the milk/juice of a coconut.
 Coconut milk is often used in Caribbean cooking.
-It can be an exotic touch to desserts or a key ingredient in a pina colada.
+It can be an exotic touch to desserts or a key ingredient in a Piña Colada.

 Fish Tea: Similar to Rundown but usually more of a soup than a stew and often containing green bananas.
 Some feel it is not Caymanian and others feel it is but was not as well loved as the fish stew or fish dinner.
 Ingredients include fish, onions, peppers, salt and pepper.
 Some people like to make it from boiled fish heads.